 With Rangers dropping off into two zonal marking lines of 4 we can see that Brugge were able to find spaces in wide areas, but also within the inside right and left channels that their superior midfield advantage afforded them.
 16 of Brugge’s 23 shots came from Key Passes (passes into the shooter), Borkelmans being the lead provider in terms of deeper entries from the left hand side into the forwards.
-From Brugge’s 16 key passes the most frequently used method of feeding their shooters was a through ball, which also speaks to the threat that Amokachi carried in transition, his power and skill while dribbling turned into 8 efforts on goal.
+From Brugge’s 16 key passes the most frequently used method of feeding their shooters was a through ball, which also speaks to the threat that Amokachi carries in transition turned into 8 efforts on goal.

 Rangers creativity differed from Brugge in that they were more progressive in their approach play.
-While Brugge were happy rotating the ball left to right before finding the time to move forward, Rangers used the positioning of Hateley and McCoist to strech the field and advance play a lot faster.
-While Rangers certainly aren’t afraid of playing in a direct fashion, in this match they looked to play driven balls into the attackers feet, thus narrowing the opposition to press the ball, at which point they would spray passes wide, typically to Robertson and Mikhailichenko on the left side of the field, at which point we’d see balls served into the box.
-Added to this we saw similar movements from central midfielder Stuart McCall, who in the previous match with CSKA would often pull into wide areas to serve crosses into the box, he would be the provider again with a box cross to Huistra this time to strike home the equalizer.
-While the key pass locations show clusters inside the box, which translate into Rangers attackers creating chances inside the box through flick ons, knock downs and square passes, Rangers most frequent shot creator came from crosses that account for 6 of their 17 key passes.
+While Brugge were happy rotating the ball left to right before finding the time to move forward, Rangers used the positioning of Hateley and McCoist to stretch the field vertically and advance play a lot faster.
+They looked to play driven balls into the attackers feet, thus narrowing the opposition to press the ball, at which point they would spray passes wide and serve the ball into the box.
+Rangers most frequent shot creator came from wide areas, with 6 of their 17 key passes coming from a cross.

 Where Chances are Created

-As xG is calculated from the point of the ball being kicked, when we evaluate the quality/probability of the overall shots vs those on target we see that while a lot was created it carried minimal threat.
-From Brugge’s 2.05 xG we see that only 0.62 xG came from efforts on target, thus suggesting that only 30% of the overall probability reached Andy Goram.
+When we evaluate the quality/probability of the shots on target we see from Brugge’s 2.05 xG that only 0.62 xG came from efforts on target, thus suggesting that only 30% of the overall probability reached Andy Goram.
 Similarly from Rangers 2.66 xG only 0.79 xG came from efforts on target, again hitting the 29% mark in terms of efforts challenging the keeper.
 With both sides therefore only averaging around 70% chance of scoring we see that in fact 1-1 is a fair result given the circumstances.

 After five matches Rangers are now averaging 6.4 shots per match from inside the Golden Zone.
 While in this same metric we see their conceding on average 6 shots per match, when looking at the on target data it shows them leading their opponents 3.4 p/g to 2.6 p/g.
 Over such a small sample size of games this margin may appear minimal, but when we overlay where Rangers score goals we see that 6 of their 8 goals come from within the golden zone.
 Interestingly 2 of their 5 goals conceded have come from this area, which is to be expected given its high probability, but this data shows us how much of a threat Rangers have carried in their 5 games within this competition.